MediaComem/comem-archidep/ex/rps-deployment.md

 error: password authentication failed for user "rps"
 ```

-It means that the database migration scripts or the application cannot connect
+It means that the RPS application or its database migration scripts cannot
-to the database.
-Are you sure that you followed all the setup instructions and
+connect to the database.
+Are you sure that you followed all the setup
-performed all necessary configuration?
-Did you properly configure the PostgreSQL
+instructions and performed all necessary configuration?
+Did you properly
-connection settings?
+configure the PostgreSQL connection settings?

 > Just like the PHP todolist required the correct configuration to successfully
 > connect to its MySQL database, the RPS application also requires configuration